 Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100).
-In particular, another panel, in the light of the fact that the International trademark "NARACAMICIE" has been registered since 2006, recently considered implausible that the respondent in that case did not know of the
+In particular, another panel, in the light of the distinctiveness of the Complainant's trademark "MOONEY" and reputation in the Complainant's field, recently considered reasonable to infer that a registration of a domain name which included the trademark "MOONEY" was made with full knowledge of the Complainant's trademarks (Case CAC-UDRP-104988).

-Complainant's long-standing and distinctive trademark when it registered the disputed domain name (Case CAC-UDRP-105165).
 The Panel considers that the same reasoning applies also at the present case.